marked-gil/the-million-euro-quiz/README.md

     * **Roboto Slab** — for the prize amount (inside money box)

 * **Layout**
-    * **The Logo** - The layout of the logo in the home page is deliberately designed to have the words 'The' and 'Quiz' to stay above and below, respectively, to the main title 'Million Euro', which is different from how the logo in the game page and 404 page are laid out.
+    * **The Logo** - The layout of the logo in the home page is deliberately designed to have the words 'The' and 'Quiz' to stay above and below, respectively, to the main title 'Million Euro'.
+This is different from how the logo in the game page and 404 page are laid out.
 This is because I feel it looks better on the home page, and the other pages are adequately served with the simpler linear arrangement of the logo.

     * **The Home Page & 404 Page** - These pages are kept simple and minimalistic (containing only the logo and button/s) to decrease distraction, and to give a touch of straightforwardness to the site, which I believe most users prefer.